vinicius-augustus/face-recognition/README.md

 FaceNet Keras is a one-shot learning model.
 It fetches 128 vector embeddings as a feature extractor.
 It is even preferable in cases where we have a scarcity of datasets.
 It consists of good accuracy even for such situations.
 This will be the model used in this project

-## 3. Feature Classification
+## 3. Feature Matching
-Feature classification is a geometry-based or template-based algorithm used to classify the features of the test data among different classes of facial features in the training data.
-These template-based classifications are possible using various statistical approaches.
+Feature Matching is a geometry-based or template-based algorithm used to classify the features of the test data among different classes of facial features in the training data.
+These template-based matchings are possible using various statistical approaches.

-The well-known methods used in feature classification can be given as:
+The well-known methods used in feature matching can be given as:
 1. Euclidean Distance
 2. Cosine Similarity
 3. SVM